sandreas/m4b-tool/README.md

 1. Recommended: Set the value for date.timezone in your php.ini once, e.g. `date.timezone=Europe/Berlin`
 2. Set the configuration value for date.timezone inline everytime you use m4b-tool.phar, e.g. `php -d "date.timezone=UTC" m4b-tool.phar merge "data/my-audio-book" --output-file="data/my-audio-book.m4b"`

-This will be addressed in a future release.
+This issue should be fixed in v0.2 and later.

 #### MacOS
 On MacOS you can use brew to install the most requirements: